codewithtrisha09/mudra_detector/README.md

 ---

-## ✨ Why MudraLens
+## Overview

 Bharatanatyam expresses meaning through 28 root hand gestures (mudras), each requiring precise finger and palm positioning.
-MudraLens brings that precision into a browser: point a webcam at your hand and get an instant, confidence-scored classification — no dance expert required to check your form.
+MudraLens brings that precision into the browser: point a webcam at a hand and receive an instant, confidence-scored classification, enabling practitioners to verify their form without requiring an expert in the room.

 ---